dalehamel/mctop-tool-example/docs/00700-mctop-fixing-bugs.md

 information is handled differently in `bpftrace`, and reads are cast to the appropriate storage class for their type before they occur.

-As it turns out, for reading types properly, it is best with `bcc` to match the storage class to the argument type being read, otherwise the result of a type mismatch on the probe read may result in a 0 value.
+As it turns out, for reading USDT args properly, it is best with `bcc` to match the storage class to the argument type being read, otherwise the result of a type mismatch on the probe read may result in a 0 value.

 To fix this problem, which is something also encountered in a separate report on Ruby USDT tracing [@usdt-report-doc], the Systemtap wiki page